Today I'm delighted to feature a guest post by Gloria Spagnoli of Speakita.com about how to master Italian listening comprehension.

 Pick a track that is understandable enough but challenging enough, like one of these 9 Italian podcasts.
 Ideally, you should be able to understand 70% or 75% of it.
 Also, pay attention to the speed.
 The track shouldn’t be neither too slow, nor too fast for you.
 You want to be challenged and motivated.
 Not bored to death or frustrated.

-Look For The Transcript
+Listen With The Transcript

 Your audio track should come with a transcript.
 When you’re starting out, it’s important to have a written reference of what you hear.
 It helps you identify words more precisely and recognize them when you hear them.
 And being aware of what you know gives you more and more confidence in your abilities.